-- (a) Where a Panel has not yet been appointed and a jurisdictional or procedural issue arises between the Parties which they cannot resolve, the SDRCC may appoint a Jurisdictional Arbitrator from the Rotating List. - (b) The Jurisdictional Arbitrator shall have all the necessary powers to decide: - (i) any challenge raised to the jurisdiction of the SDRCC; - (ii) whether to merge two or more cases filed before the SDRCC that involve most of the same Parties and share similar facts and issues, where Parties do not agree to merge the disputes; - (iii) a time-sensitive request to apply a Conservatory Measure pursuant to Section 6.7, where a Panel has not yet been appointed; - (iv) other issues that prevent the constitution of a Panel;
+- (a) The SDRCC will appoint a Jurisdictional Arbitrator from its Rotating List when: - (i) a Panel has not yet been appointed and where a jurisdictional or procedural issue arises between the Parties which they cannot resolve; or - (ii) Subsection 5.5(c) applies. - (b) The Jurisdictional Arbitrator shall conduct the Arbitration by documentary review only, unless the Jurisdictional Arbitrator determines that a different format is justified such as, but not limited to, time-sensitive disputes. - (c) The Jurisdictional Arbitrator shall have all the necessary powers to decide: - (i) any challenge raised to the jurisdiction of the SDRCC; - (ii) whether to merge two or more cases filed before the SDRCC that involve most of the same Parties and share similar facts and issues, where Parties do not agree to merge the disputes;

-- (v) whether an Arbitrator shall be removed following a challenge of independence pursuant to Subsection 5.5(c); and - (vi) any other matter allowed in this Code to be decided by a Jurisdictional Arbitrator. - (c) The Jurisdictional Arbitrator's written decision with reasons shall be communicated to the Parties within ten (10) days of the last submissions made before the Jurisdictional Arbitrator. - (d) A Jurisdictional Arbitrator shall not render a decision on the main substantive issue or be appointed to a Panel to hear the main substantive issue in dispute between the Parties, unless expressly agreed by all Parties.
+- (iii) a time-sensitive request to apply a Conservatory Measure pursuant to Section 6.8, where a Panel has not yet been appointed; - (iv) other issues that prevent the constitution of a Panel; - (v) whether an Arbitrator shall be removed pursuant to Section 5.5; and - (vi) any other matter allowed in this Code to be decided by a Jurisdictional Arbitrator. - (d) The Jurisdictional Arbitrator's written decision with reasons shall be communicated to the Parties within ten (10) days of the last submissions made before the Jurisdictional Arbitrator. - (e) A Jurisdictional Arbitrator shall not render a decision on the main substantive issue or be appointed to a Panel to hear the main substantive issue in dispute between the Parties, unless expressly agreed in writing by all Parties.